adinhobl/Reading-List/README.md

 # Reading-List
-An organized list of papers and resources that I have found interesting.
+An list of papers and resources that I have found interesting.
 --------------------------------------------------------------------------------

 ### Genetic Algorithms